HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 {{ figure_markup(
   image="cwv-compliance.png",
-  caption="Real-user Core Web Vitals compliance", description="Bar chart represents real-user Core Web Vitals compliance", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=93861885&format=interactive", sheets_gid="1340534640", sql_file="core_web_vitals_passing.sql"
+  caption="Real-user Core Web Vitals compliance", description="Bar chart represents real-user Core Web Vitals compliance.
+Next.js% has 28.6% of origins passing Core Web Vitals on desktop and 15.8% on mobile, Gatsby% has 37.4% and 21.6% respectively, Nuxt.js% has 22.3% and 11.1%, Hugo% has 52.1% and 32.6%, and finally Jekyll% has 57.8% and 33.6%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=93861885&format=interactive", sheets_gid="1340534640",
+  sql_file="core_web_vitals_passing.sql"
 ) }}

-{# TODO - this figure description should be described more #}

 Looking at mobile results, Jekyll and Hugo have the best results over SSGs—33% and 32% of all sites scored good.
 Gatsby is third with 21%, but it's the first of the JavaScript-based SSGs.
 Next.js with 15% of good performance pagesm and Nuxt.js has 11%.